-Jonathan Mortimer, Head of Dispute Resolution at Raworths, has listed the most frequently seen disputes relating to wills and the administration of estates based upon his experience in the field.
+Jonathan Mortimer, Consultant Partner at Raworths, lists the most frequently seen disputes relating to wills and the administration of estates based upon his experience in the field.

 The top 10 (in order of increasing frequency) are as follows:

 Generally speaking, the quality of the drafting of wills is relatively high.
 However, in some limited circumstances, it is possible for the Court to make a ruling that the original will can be retrospectively amended by what are called rectification proceedings under section 20 of the Administration of Justice Act 1982.
 This procedure can only be used to resolve a clerical error or a failure by the person drafting the will to understand the testator’s intentions.
-Consequently, it is not a general means to attack a will and is infrequently seen in practice.
+Consequently, it is not a general means to attack a will but to deal with mistakes.

 There is frequently a misunderstanding by family members or other individuals connected to the deceased as to what they can, or cannot do, with the assets of the deceased post death.
 Sometimes actions will be well intended but on occasion they can be motivated by a desire to gain from the estate unfairly.
 All assets of the deceased including possessions or chattels are owned by the Estate and it is only the appointed executors who are entitled to dispose or share the assets in accordance with the will.
 Anyone acting inappropriately should be asked to return assets or account for them.
 In a serious situation, an injunction can be obtained to stop the party in question.

-“With the substantive increase in property prices and wealth more generally, we are seeing continued growth in the number of claims relating to wills.
+Jonathan Mortimer says: “With the substantive increase in property prices and wealth more generally over the years, we are seeing continued growth in the number of claims relating to wills.
 Quite rightly, the law provides numerous rights and checks to ensure fairness and to combat inappropriate conduct”.